raqssr/CM_VetCare_Android/README.md

 * This app was developed during almost two months to the course of Mobile Computing.
 * Credentials will not be provided to anyone.
-* This project's report can be seen here where all the application is described in detail and where it's also present screenshots of the app:
+* This project's report can be seen here where all the application is described in detail and where it's also present screenshots of the app.

 ## Authors